dojyorin/deno_simple_utility/README.md

 |[`mod.pure.ts`](./mod.pure.ts)|➖|✅|✅|Without `Deno`, basically using with browser.|
 |[`mod.pure.full.ts`](./mod.pure.full.ts)|✅|➖|✅|All features of pure script available.|

-Export without external dependencies have fewer features than full, but not susceptible to external module vulnerabilities.
+Export without external modules have fewer features than full, but not susceptible to external module vulnerabilities.

-When used in browser available via [esm.sh](https://esm.sh).
+Can be used from browser via [esm.sh](https://esm.sh).

 ```html
 <script>